nmsr1196/Multi_Pass/README.md

 This document contains all aspects to completing this project.
 Please read before implementing.
 I will also supply the links

-BELOW ARE THE NOTES FOR HOW EVERYTHING WAS USED AND METHODS TO CREATE THE MULTIPASS:
+BELOW ARE THE NOTES FOR HOW EVERYTHING WAS USED AND METHODS TO CREATE THE MULTIPASS VERSION 1:

 CODE: